 Spaces within the public realm at Innovation Square include the greenway, streetscape, plazas, parks, and trails.
 These spaces are permanent, they are held collectively and their use is not restricted.
 They encourage freedom of movement, allowing for alternative forms of transportation, establishing commerce and promoting recreation.
 The greenway is a collection of multiple spaces, establishing a pedestrian spine that connects University Ave to Tumblin Park.
 Streets, the most important element of the public realm, must be designed for people.
 Sidewalk widths must be generous, trees must be plentiful and activity must be encouraged.
 Parks provide opportunities for recreation and integrated stormwater strategies.
 The 6th Street Rail-Trail allows for greater non-vehicular connectivity to the surrounding community.
 Courtyards are located within the private realm, in conjunction with the adjacent buildings.
 They are of significant importance within the district.
-They are smaller spaces, between buildings.
+They are smaller spaces, focused on internal collaboration and smaller gatherings within each block creating spaces between buildings.